Aemony/NotifyIconPromote/README.md

    * This is required to start up the per-user service that the installer created.
 4. Note the following:
    * The service runs hidden in the background with no visual indicators.
-   * It can be controlled through `services.msc` -> `Notification Icon Promoter`, although this affects all users on the system.
-   * Run the application manually to perform a one-time promotion of any new icons.
+   * Run the `Notification Icon Promoter` app to enable/disable the automatic promotion of new icons.
      * Note that any existing icons must be controlled through Windows:
          Settings -> Personalization -> Taskbar -> Other system tray icons